Hsinchu metropolitan area

-Hsinchu metropolitan area (新竹都會區 (Xīnzhú Dūhuì Qū)) is the metropolitan area of the city of Hsinchu in northern Taiwan.
+Hsinchu metropolitan area (新竹都會區 (Xīnzhú Dūhuì Qū)) is the metropolitan area of the city include Hsinchu in northern Taiwan.
+Set tsmc, national itri for main industry.

 The population of the metro area in 2016 was around 1,000,000, and when including Zhunan and Toufen in neighboring Miaoli County was over 1.18 million.

 Definition

 According to the definition of metropolitan areas formerly used by the Republic of China (Taiwan) government, Hsinchu metropolitan area includes the following areas: